 Ingredient Notes

-- Whole chicken: In order to get the chicken broth the right taste, I recommend going with a whole chicken.
-Molokhia just doesn't taste the same if you only use chicken breasts in my opinion.
+In order to get the chicken broth the right taste, I recommend making it from scratch with a whole chicken.
+Molokhia just doesn't taste the same if you only use chicken breasts or store-bought broth in my opinion.

 How To Make Egyptian Molokhia

-Add the frozen molokhia to the chicken broth and add ¼ of the fresh minced garlic.
+Add the frozen molokhia and reserved fresh minced garlic to the chicken broth.
 Once the molokhia comes to a boil, mix in the fried garlic with ground coriander.
-Remove the molokhia from the heat.

-Remove chicken from the broth using a strainer.
-Lay chicken on a sheet pan.
+Roast the whole chicken as-is or split it into parts (as shown).
 Mix the tomato paste and lime together with some salt and pepper.
 Rub the tomato sauce on top of the chicken.

-Roast the chicken in the oven at 425 ℉ (220 ℃) until the skin is brown and crispy like below.
+Roast the chicken in the oven at 425 ℉ (220 ℃) until the skin is brown and crispy.

 Tips and Tricks